Few smooth d-polytopes with n lattice points: Finiteness Theorems

+Our finiteness theorems are based on the analysis of what happens in dimension two and then applying the following Lemma.

+\begin{lemma} Let $\nbr> d\geq 2$ be positive integers, let $\mathcal{F}$ be a finite family of $d$-dimensional lattice cones and let $\mathcal{P}$ be a finite family of lattice polygons.
+There are, up to integral equivalence, finitely many lattice $d$-polytopes with less than $n$ vertices such that every 2-dimensional face is integrally equivalent to a polygon from $\mathcal{P}$ and every normal cone is integrally equivalent to a cone from $\mathcal{F}$. \end{lemma}

-\begin{proof}[Proof of Theorem~\ref{points}] The number of combinatorial types of fans with $\le N+1$ maximal cones is finite.
-Here, the combinatorial type is given by the set of faces, partially ordered by inclusion.
-For each combinatorial type there are only finitely many choices of cones from $\mathcal F$ for its maximal faces.
-So we can restrict to a class of normal fans with a fixed combinatorial type and with given equivalence class for each maximal face.
+\begin{proof} We first observe that there is a finite number of combinatorial types of fans $\Sigma$ with $\le \nbr$ maximal cones.
+Here, the \emph{combinatorial type} is given by the set of faces, partially ordered by inclusion.
+Once the combinatorial type of $\Sigma$ is fixed, there are only finitely many choices to assign an element $[\sigma_u]$ of $\mathcal F$ to a maximal cone of $\Sigma$ and to embed the face poset of $\sigma_u$ into the face poset of $\Sigma$ (if possible at all).
+So, we only need to prove finiteness of the number of polytopes $P$ with a fixed combinatorial type so that at every vertex $u$ the edges containing $u$ are assigned facets of $[\sigma_u]$ and such that every two-dimensional face is integrally equivalent to a polygon in $\mathcal{P}$.
+There are only finitely many ways to embed the combinatorial type of a polygon from $\mathcal P$ into the combinatorial type of a $2$-face of $P$.
+We claim that these choices actually determine $P$ up to equivalence.

-For instance, in dimension two, the fans of Hirzebruch surfaces (compare Example~\ref{Hirzebruch}) all have the same combinatorial type and all maximal faces of the fan are unimodular.

-By Lemma~\ref{lemma:points}, we can also fix the integral type for every $2$-face of $P$.
-We claim that these choices determine $P$ up to equivalence.

-To this end, fix a vertex $u$ of $P$ with normal cone $\sigma \in \mathcal F$.
+To this end, fix a vertex $u$ of $P$ and an element $\sigma_u$ of the equivalence class in $\mathcal F$ that we assigned to $u$.
 This determines all $2$-dimensional faces of $P$ incident to $u$.
-In particular, if $u'$ is another vertex of $P$ adjacent to $u$, then $u'$ together with all edges which are incident to $u'$ and contained in a common $2$-face with $u$ are determined.
-The directions of these edges together with the edge $uu'$ span $\R^d$ as a vector space.
-They thus pin down the normal cone at $u'$.
+In particular, if $u'$ is another vertex of $P$ adjacent to $u$, $u'$ together with all edges which are incident to $u'$ and contained in a common $2$-face with $u$ are determined.
+The directions of these edges, together with the edge $uu'$ span $\R^d$ as a vector space.
+They thus pin down the normal cone $\sigma_{u'}$ in its class.

-In summary, fixing a vertex and its tangent cone also fixes all adjacent vertices and their tangent cones.
+In summary, fixing a vertex and its normal cone also fixes all adjacent vertices and their normal cones.
 As the vertex-edge graph of $P$ is connected, this determines $P$. \end{proof}

+\begin{theorem} Let $\nbr> d\geq 2$ be positive integers, and let $\mathcal{F}$ be a finite family of $d$-dimensional lattice cones.
+There are, up to integral equivalence, finitely many lattice $d$-polytopes with at most $n$ lattice points such that every normal cone is equivalent to a cone from $\mathcal{F}$. \end{theorem}

+\begin{proof} In dimension two the statement follows from Theorem~\ref{thm:LZ}.
+Indeed, Pick's formula~\eqref{eq:pick} implies that the volume $V$ and the number of lattice points $\nbr$ of a lattice polygon bound each other: